waqarabbas123/website-templete/README.md

-This is website clone of all the website workfull website
+This is website clone of all the website workfull website. this is single page website with html and css only not use javascript.